icukovic/gingerbill.org-source/content/article/2024-09-09-odin-weird-to-market.md

 * The language+the+compiler+core library+vendor library
 * The entire ecosystem

 When people speak of Python, they usually think of the entire ecosystem.
 I've worked with people who honestly thought Python was Numpy etc, and that you just had to download them.
 They had no distinction between any of the concepts, "Python" was just the "tool itself".
-Since I am a C programming (and language designer), all of those distinctions are made obviously clear to me.
+Since I am an originally C programmer (and language designer), all of those distinctions are made obviously clear to me.
 There is no single C compiler, and they are all different.
 There stdlib is dreadful and you want to replace it with your own thing straightaway.
 But C still prevails.

 I make those distinctions because I believe it makes things a clearer about programming itself, and helps you understand what the flaws are in the tool; thus know what you can do to mitigate/workaround those issues.
 But this does require a higher quality standard that the norm.